elasticio/mssql-component/README.md

 No known issues are there yet.

 ## TODOs
- * Support for templating in SELECT query
  * Support for BULK upload
+ * Support for DELETE and UPDATE statements
  * Support for binary attachments

 ## License